dillantai/dillantai-portfolio/_data/blog/2020-12-27-turtle-tank.md

 ></div>
 ```

 The last adjustment I made was the tank width.
 Setting an absolute width worked fine while building on desktop in Codepen, but caused the page layout to break on mobile when hosted on an actual webpage.
 Setting width to 100% instead sort of solved the issue - the layout was no longer breaking.
 The turtle, however, was shrinking or stretching according to the window width.
-As using percentage based widths and heights is a core principle of generating CSS art, this is a fun instance of my favorite thing to tell "bug" finders .... *expected behavior*.
+As using percentage based widths and heights is a core principle of generating CSS art, this is a fun instance of my favorite thing to tell "bug" finders ... "*expected behavior"*.

 ![GIF of CSS art width being resized in Chrome Developer Tools](/assets/Screen+Recording+2020-12-26+at+23.51.07.gif)

 As the common misconception goes, "a turtle will never grow larger than its enclosure."
 Or put another way, "a turtle's size will always be proportional to its container."

 Here's my soapbox moment: please reconsider adopting a pet turtle unless you are able to provide adequate space for it into adulthood.
-Turtles can easily live more than 20 years in captivity and they can grow to be as large as dinner plates (12 inches shell length).
+Turtles can easily live more than 20 years in captivity and they can grow to be as large as dinner plates (8-12 inches shell length).
 A common rule-of-thumb is to provide 10 gallons of water per 1 inch of turtle shell.
-[Red-eared slider care reference sheet](https://static1.squarespace.com/static/5706bdd507eaa0b8239942b7/t/5c2d4066758d46b52fc69fbf/1546469480152/Aquatic+Turtle+Care+-+Aurora+Animal+Hospital.pdf).
+Math that out and you'll find you need at least 80-120 gallons of water for a single adult turtle, among other needs like adequate basking area, UVB lights, effective filtration system, etc. This is much more involved than the plastic clam-shell tank most pet shops send you home with.
+More info can be found in this [red-eared slider care reference sheet](https://static1.squarespace.com/static/5706bdd507eaa0b8239942b7/t/5c2d4066758d46b52fc69fbf/1546469480152/Aquatic+Turtle+Care+-+Aurora+Animal+Hospital.pdf).

 ## Closing Remarks